Chris Booker

 - Scalability and flexibility

-Businesses are often faced with the need to flex, change direction and scale (both up and down) in response to market demands and cloud computing makes this flexibility and scalability possible.
+Businesses are often faced with the need to flex, change direction and scale (both up and down) in response to market demands, and cloud computing makes this flexibility and scalability possible.
 Unlike traditional on-premises infrastructure, which requires significant time and investment to scale, cloud platforms allow businesses to quickly adjust their resources.
 This elasticity ensures that companies can handle sudden spikes in traffic or workload without compromising performance.
 For example, services like AWS Auto Scaling and Azure’s Virtual Machine Scale Sets enable automatic adjustments to compute capacity, ensuring optimal performance and cost-efficiency. - Cost savings

 We mentioned earlier the financial uncertainties that exist in the world today, so one of the most compelling reasons to migrate to cloud computing is the potential for significant cost savings.
 Traditional IT infrastructure requires substantial capital expenditure on hardware, software, and maintenance.
 In contrast, cloud computing operates on a pay-as-you-go model, where businesses only pay for the resources they use.
 This shift from capital expenditure (CapEx) to operational expenditure (OpeEx) can free up financial resources for other strategic initiatives.
 Additionally, by outsourcing infrastructure management to cloud providers, companies can reduce the burden on their IT staff and focus on innovation and growth. - Reliability and uptime